-The hazard-inventory data are by far the most important, as they should give insight into the distribution of past hazardous phenomena, their types, mechanisms, causal factors, frequency of occurrence, intensities and the damage that has been caused.
+The hazard-inventory data are by far the most important, as they should provide insight into the distribution of past hazardous phenomena, their types, mechanisms, causal factors, frequency of occurrence, intensities, and the damage that has been caused.
 The most straightforward way of generating hazard inventories is through direct measurements of the phenomena.
-These measurements can be collected by networks of stations (e.g., earthquake strong-motion data, flood-discharge stations, meteorological stations, coastal-tide gauging stations, or wave-measurement buoys).
-Seismic networks have been formed globally (NERIES, 2009; ANSS, 2009; GSN, 2009), and the data is managed centrally, for instance by the United States Geological Survey (USGS) using webmapping applications.
-In the US, a similar network has been established for recording stream-discharge data for nearly 10,000 sites in a central database linked with a webmapping service (NWIS, 2010).
-Although a tsunami warning system has been operational in the Pacific Ocean for a number of decades, the 2004 Indian Ocean tsunami has urged the international community to implement such systems worldwide.
-For these monitoring networks, the spatial coverage is important so that potentially hazardous areas are monitored.
+Sensor-station networks are used to collect such measurements (e.g., earthquake strong-motion data, flood-discharge stations, meteorological stations, coastal-tide gauging stations, or wave-measurement buoys).

+Seismic networks have been formed globally (NERIES, 2009; ANSS, 2009; GSN, 2009), and the data can be managed centrally and distributed using web-mapping applications (e.g., the United States Geological Survey (USGS)).
+In the US, a similar network has been established for recording streamdischarge data for nearly 10 000 sites in a central database linked with a web-mapping service (NWIS, 2010).
+Although a tsunami warning system has been operational in the Pacific Ocean for a number of decades, the 2004 Indian Ocean tsunami has prompted the international community to implement such systems worldwide.
+For these sensor networks, the spatial coverage is important so that potentially hazardous areas are monitored.
 The density of observations required for the monitoring networks differs strongly for various hazard types.
 This is more problematic for flood-discharge stations, as each potential hazardous river needs to be monitored, whereas for seismic stations, the required density can be much less.
-Also the spacing between the individual stations is of importance given the variability of the measured characteristics (e.g., rainfall measurements vary strongly over mountainous regions).
-The period for which measurements are available, and the continuity of the measurements also play an important role, as often the period for which measurements are available is not sufficiently large to capture major events from the past.
-Catalogues from the measurement networks should be carefully analyzed before being used in a hazard assessment.
-The monitoring networks located on the ground or in the oceans are supported by a number of satellite systems that are used for transmitting information to central data centres.
-There are also a large variety of satellite-based monitoring systems that can measure characteristics of hazards over larger areas on a regular basis, such as sea-surface temperature, rainfall, altitude, clouds, vegetation indices, etc.
+Also, the spacing between the individual stations is of importance given the variability of specific parameters (e.g., rainfall varies significantly over relatively short distances in mountain regions).
+The period for which measurements are

-Table 4: Overview of spatial data for hazard assessment, and their relevance for different types of hazards. (••• = highly relevant, •• = moderately relevant, and • = Less relevant).
-EQ= Earthquakes, VO= Volcanic hazards, DR= Drought, WS= Windstorms, FL= Floods, CO= Coastal, LS = Landslides, WF = Wildfire.
+Table 4 Overview of spatial data for hazard assessment, and their relevance for different types of hazards (•••=highly relevant, ••=moderately relevant, and •=less relevant).
+(EQ=Earthquakes, VO=Volcanic hazards, DR=Drought, WS=Windstorms, FL=Floods, CO=Coastal, LS=Landslides, WF=Wildfire)